-19 Best Quicken App Alternatives
+20 Best Quicken App Alternatives

-1. Personal Capital
+1. Empower (formerly Personal Capital)

 It’s also easy to set up.
 It takes less than 5 minutes.
 You simply link your bank accounts, investment accounts, and credit cards to the platform.
-Don’t worry, they use bank-level security.
+(Don’t worry, they use bank-level security.)

 2. Simplifi by Quicken

+The insights alone will likely help you save more money than that each month.
 You can try it out for free here.

 3. You Need a Budget (YNAB)

-YNAB has undergone an overhaul recently and now has a cleaner interface as well as a web-based application that syncs with the desktop version.
+YNAB has undergone an overhaul recently and now has a cleaner interface as well as a web-based application that syncs with its desktop version.
 This application is highly capable and will show you an aerial view of all of your expenses.

-For instance, you’ll be able to see your bank accounts, credit cards, investments, loans, and net worth all in one place.
-It has various nice features, such as bill pay, reminders to pay your bills, plus account syncing.
+For instance, you’ll be able to see your bank accounts, credit cards, investments, loans, and net worth all in one place, giving you a snapshot of your cash flow anytime you want.

 COST: Tiller costs $4.92 a month, or $59/year, and there is also a 30-day free trial.